Nevada Radon Poster Contest open to students

 The poster contest is offered by the Nevada Radon Education Program and is sponsored by University of Nevada Cooperative Extension and the Nevada Division of Public and Behavioral Health.
 Cash prizes for the top three entries are $75 for first place, $60 for second and $45 for third.
 The top three entries are also awarded cash prizes for their teachers or sponsoring organization’s representative toward classroom supplies.
 The winning entries also go on to compete in the National Radon Poster Contest.
 Last year, Nevada winner Chris Rowe, from Carson Valley Middle School, went on to place first in the national contest and received $1,000 with his poster, “Uncle Radon.”

 The Nevada Radon Poster Contest is part of Cooperative Extension’s work to raise awareness of the dangers of radon in homes.
-Extension provides educational presentations and low-cost radon test kits year-round, and since 2008, more than 26,264 homes in Nevada have been tested.
-Of 21,610 valid test results collected, 5,370 homes had elevated radon concentrations.
+Extension provides educational presentations and low-cost radon test kits year-round, and since 2008, more than 23,388 homes in Nevada have been tested.
+Of 19,273 valid test results collected, 4,902 homes have had elevated radon concentrations.
 Once radon is detected, there are fairly easy, inexpensive ways to reduce the radon exposure and reduce the risk of lung cancer.

 Posters in this year’s poster contest should convey one of these messages: 1) What is radon?
 2) Where does radon come from?
 3) How does radon get into our homes?
 4) Radon can cause lung cancer, and 5) Test your home for radon.
 Posters will be judged on content accuracy, visual communication of the topic, reproducibility and originality.
 They can be created with crayon, markers, paint, collage, pencil, photographs or computer graphics.